 Your Journey Begins

-As the train climbs higher and emerges from the viaduct, far in the distance Moel Hebog can be seen rising above the village of Beddgelert.
+As the train climbs higher Moel Hebog can be seen in the distant, rising above the village of Beddgelert.
 It means Hill of the Falcon and is one of the many Snowdonian homes of the Peregrine Falcon, the world’s fastest animal.
 To its north is a cave where it is believed that Owain Glyndwr, the leader of the last Welsh rebellion against the English, lies waiting to rise and lead his people once more.

 Clogwyn Station is as high as the trains can go in early spring, when ice or snow prevent trains from reaching the Summit.
 Located on an exposed ridge, overlooking Llanberis Pass and Clogwyn Du’r Arddu cliffs.
 Nearby lies a group of huge boulders that once tumbled from cliffs above and are rumoured to be the home of a witch named Canthrig Bwt who would try to catch children climbing on the rocks.